Materials Acceptance Policy

 - We really appreciate it if you can remove the faucet and other plumbing attachments from the sink.
 If you do remove the faucet, please take care to keep all the parts together and bag it up.

-- Cabinets in good condition, free of damage beyond simple repair.
+- Cabinets in good condition, free of damage (especially water damage).

-- Cabinets that have excessive water damage or are just too dirty.
+- Cabinets that have water damage or are just too dirty.

 - Cabinets with missing drawers or doors.